hasan-nsu/-Eda-_New-York-Taxi/README.md

 # -Eda-_New-York-Taxi
-i also have some other cslsculation which are not included in the paper.
+I also have some other calculations that are not included in the paper.